 'He thinks all Muggle-borns are scum Hermione.
 And anyway, you heard him: You'll be next Mudbloods!'

 'And all his family have been in Slytherin,' Harry put in thoughtfully.
 'He told me that the first time I met him… in Diagon Alley before we even came to Hogwarts...'
-(He added when Tansy looked confused). '…the whole Malfoy family could've had the key to the Chamber of Secrets for centuries, been passing it down father to son…' Tansy giggled at Harry's imagination.
+He added when Tansy looked confused. '…the whole Malfoy family could've had the key to the Chamber of Secrets for centuries, been passing it down father to son…' Despite her anxiety over the situation, Tansy giggled at Harry's imagination.
 Since when did the Chamber have a key?

 'Yes but how do we prove it?'
 Ron interrupted, sounding slightly exasperated.